Gronis/easylib/README.md

 Basic Usage:
 -----------

-run "easylib -scan" {path/to/scan} to scan for media run "easylib -help" to get help
+run "easylib scan" {path/to/scan} to scan for media run "easylib help" to get help